Nicholas-Riegel/csharp-react-todo-app/README.md

 This app is a learning project to learn C# and .NET Core.

-The app implements a REST API with a Postgres database and a C# .NET Core backend and a React frontend.
+The app implements a REST API with a Postgres database, a C#/.NET Core backend and a React frontend.

-The app is deployed on its own AWS Ec2 instance.
+The app is deployed on an AWS Ec2 instance.
 Occasionally AWS restarts the Ec2 instances.
 Please let me know if the app is down or if there are any problems with it.

 The app may be viewed at http://3.14.5.204:3000/todos